Rough In Plumbing Quotes

 $1,200 - $2,800 (smaller scope)

-$3,500 - $8,000 (full bathroom rough-in)
+$3,500 - $8,000 (moderate scope)

 Project Type Typical Range

-Bathroom Rough-In $1,200 - $2,800
+Bathroom rough-in $1,200 - $2,800

-Outdoor Plumbing Rough-In $1,000 - $2,500
+Kitchen sink rough-in $1,000 - $2,500

 $